-- The work being nominated must have been published a minimum of two years prior to the date of nomination and have at least 15 citations.
+- The work being nominated must have been published a minimum of two full years prior to the date of nomination and have at least 15 citations.

 - At least one of the following two criteria must be met:

-- The lead author of the nominated work is based at a US or Canadian institution, or
+- The lead author of the nominated work is based at a US or Canadian, or Mexian institution, or

 - The work on which the nomination is based is focused on Nearctic and/or Neotropical insects and allies

-Nominations may be submitted by any member of the society.
-Self-nominations are allowed, but no nominee may self-nominate for more than one work per year.
-Nominations packages for this award must include:
+Nominations may be submitted by any member of the Society.
+Self-nominations are allowed, but no author may self-nominate for more than one of their works per year.
+Nominations packages must include the following:

 - Digital (PDF) copy of the work.
 For works that were initially only issued in hard-copy, a scanned copy may be submitted.